 Medical Prototypes & Medical Device Production Using Medical 3D Printing and Additive Manufacturing

 ProtoCAM specializes in medical prototyping and medical 3D printing/additive manufacturing.
 Past ProtoCAM projects have included medical device prototypes, medical models, and physical prototypes of anatomical parts for medical applications.
-The use of 3D printing and additive manufacturing technologies in medical applications is relatively new and innovative, and allows medical device designers to generate a physical, tangible medical prototype to work with.
-UPDATE: ProtoCAM is in the process of creating custom medical masks through a collaboration with St. Luke’s University Health Network to help combat the spread of COVID-19.
-Click here for more info.
+The use of 3D printing and additive manufacturing technologies in medical applications is relatively new and innovative, and allows medical device designers to generate a physical, tangible medical prototype to work with, as well as end-use and education pieces.

 - Medical devices